auraecosystem/examples/slog-handler-guide/README.md

 Allocation is often a major cause of a slow system.
 The `slog` package already works hard at minimizing allocations.
-If your handler does it own allocation, and profiling shows it to be a problem, then see if you can minimize it.
+If your handler does its own allocation, and profiling shows it to be a problem, then see if you can minimize it.

 One simple change you can make is to replace calls to `fmt.Sprintf` or `fmt.Appendf`